haochen-shen/Autonomous-Accessibility-Annotation-of-Maps-via-Panoramas/README.md

 # Autonomous-Accessibility-Annotation-of-Maps-via-Panoramas

-This project serves as Shen Haochen's MSc final year project at Imperial College London for the 2022 academic year.
+This project serves as **Haochen Shen**'s MSc final year project at Imperial College London for the 2022 academic year.

 ## System Design